 Borderline Personality Disorder (BPD):

 Highly sensitive people and those with BPD might at first glance seem quite similar, for example, the intense emotionality, reactivity of mood, low self-esteem, and the efforts to avoid real or imagined abandonment.
 However, some key features differentiate an highly sensitive person from those with a diagnosis of BPD, most notably the level of impairment regarding mood instability.
 Those with BPD may lack the ability to regulate their own emotions, and may experience hyperirritability, exaggerated or chaotic responses, impulsivity, aggression, unstable/fluctuating self-image, and attachment insecurity.
-Two additional common features for BPD is the impact of severe childhood trauma, and self-harming behaviours.
+Two additional common features for BPD are the impact of severe childhood trauma, and self-harming behaviours.
 These cases are where you are most likely to see a co-occurrence of BPD with high sensitivity.
-An HSP who does not have BPD is more likely to withdraw from overwhelming negative emotions and avoid harming the relationships they need, whereas a person with BPD may act out due to overwhelming negative emotions, and potentially be aggressive and develop extreme black and white beliefs about the value of the relationship to themselves.
+An HSP who does not have BPD is more likely to withdraw from overwhelming negative emotions and avoid harming the relationships they need, whereas a person with BPD may act out in relationships due to overwhelming negative emotions, and potentially be aggressive or develop extreme black and white beliefs about the value of the relationship to themselves.
 Those with BPD are more likely to experience severely chaotic relationships.

 Obsessive Compulsive Personality Disorder (OCPD):

 All HSP’s are likely to identify with some of the criteria for OCPD, particularly those features that identify with the need to do things the right way.
 Needing to do things “the right way” is not in itself an issue if it means that work is thorough and effective, and in some balance with life.
-This becomes a disorder when the behaviours become pervasive, at the expense of relationships, quality of life and productivity in other areas are affected, significant control issues are present or when the true meaning of the activity becomes lost.
+This issue becomes a disorder when the behaviours become pervasive, at the expense of relationships, quality of life, productivity in other areas and when significant control issues are present or when the true meaning of the activity has become lost.

 Dependent Personality Disorder (DPD):